IT’S A FIRST ALERT WEATHER DAY FOR LATE STORMS

 Your First Alert Weather Forecast:

 It’s a FIRST ALERT WEATHER DAY...
-After some sunshine this morning, clouds will thicken as our next weathermaker arrives.
+Sunshine is slowly fading behind thickening clouds as our next weathermaker arrives.
 Numerous strong to severe thunderstorms are expected to develop across the area this afternoon and through tonight.
 Initially, these storms may have damaging straight-line wind gusts exceeding 60 mph.
 Large hail and even isolated tornadoes will also be a possibility across the state.
 After sunset, the main threat will probably transition into a heavy rain event, as storms pass over the same locations time and time again.
 With potentially 1-4+″ of rainfall from these storms, flash flooding may occur in low-lying spots and areas of poor drainage.

 Otherwise, it’s going to be a very warm and humid day.
 High temperatures will be back in the low to middle 80s this afternoon.
 After the storms rumble across the area, we’ll see a modest cool down as highs fall back into the 70s.
 There are signs that the heat and humidity will build into early next week.
 We may have highs in the upper 80s on Monday and Tuesday.